-The Auditor is the statutory Secretary of the Board of Revision (ORC 5715.09) which also includes the county treasurer, and a member of the board of county commissioners selected by the board of county commissioners which shall constitute the county Board of Revision.
-Each such official may appoint a qualified employee from an official’s office to serve in the official’s place (ORC 5715.02).
-It is the responsibility of the Board of Revision to rule on property assessment prior to the issuance of the real estate tax list.
-Property valuation complaints are also heard.
+The Auditor is the statutory Secretary of the Board of Revision (ORC 5715.09) which also includes the county treasurer, and a selected member of the board of county commissioners which shall constitute the county Board of Revision.
+Each such official may appoint a qualified employee from their respective office to serve in their place (ORC 5715.02).

 If you are not satisfied with the value placed on your property, you may complete and file a Complaint Against the Valuation of Real Property form or file a complaint electronically with the Clermont County Board of Revision.
 Complaints can be filed electronically, mailed or emailed to BORappeals@clermontcountyohio.gov.